glouppe/info8004-advanced-machine-learning/course-syllabus.md

 ---

-# Materials
+# Requirements

-Papers and slides are available at [github.com/glouppe/info8004-advanced-machine-learning](https://github.com/glouppe/info8004-advanced-machine-learning).
-- Slides posted online the day before the lesson (hopefully).
-- Papers announced ~1 week before the lectures.
+We strongly recommend to follow this course only **after** having followed both:

+- ELEN0062 Introduction to machine learning
+- INFO8010 Deep learning

 ---

-# Agenda
+# Course hub

-See the course [web page](https://github.com/glouppe/info8004-advanced-machine-learning) (tentative and subject to change).
+All important information about the course is available on the course web page [github.com/glouppe/info8004-advanced-machine-learning](https://github.com/glouppe/info8004-advanced-machine-learning).
+- Schedule
+- Slides and materials
+- Papers to read.

 ---